Ernest Payne (cyclist): Football

 Ernest Payne's cycle racing career seems to have finished in 1910, although he had been playing football since at least 1908.
-In 1910 he played for Worcester Early Closers, before signing for Worcester City, and he was in the team that won the Birmingham League in 1912.
+In 1910, he played for Worcester Early Closers before signing for Worcester City, and he was on the team that won the Birmingham League in 1912.

 Payne played twice as an amateur for Manchester United in 1908–09, when he is recorded as having signed from Worcester City.
 He made his debut against Nottingham Forest in a League Division One match on 27 February 1909, standing in when Billy Meredith was playing for Wales.

-In his last match he scored the goal that held Sunderland to a 2–2 draw at United's ground.
-The Manchester Evening News reported: "Payne could do very little and it was on the left wing that Manchester invariably made progress...
-Payne was inclined to show more vigour but he was a very weak spot indeed.".
+In his last match, he scored the goal that held Sunderland to a 2–2 draw at United's ground.
+The Manchester Evening News reported: "Payne could do very little, and it was on the left wing that Manchester invariably made progress...
+Payne was inclined to show more vigour, but he was a very weak spot indeed.".
 The paper reported that it was a scrappy game in which each team's defence played a more important part than the forwards.
-It said Payne redeemed himself when"clever play by Wall forced a corner and from this the ball went over to the right, Payne meeting it and putting it swiftly into the net... then in the closing minutes, from a shot by Payne, Turner nearly rushed through the winning goal."
+It said Payne redeemed himself when"clever play by Wall forced a corner and from this, the ball went over to the right, Payne meeting it and putting it swiftly into the net... then in the closing minutes, from a shot by Payne, Turner nearly rushed through the winning goal."

 He left Manchester United in June 1909.

 War service

-Payne was a motorcycle dispatch rider with the Guards' Division in World War I. His gold medal was lost while he was in France during the war. but a replica is held by Worcester City Museum.
+Payne was a motorcycle dispatch rider with the Guards' Division in World War I. His gold medal was lost while he was in France during the war.
+But a replica is held by Worcester City Museum.